ARambazamba/RaspberryPi-Basics/readme.md

 # Raspberry Pi for Beginners

-An introduction to Raspberry PI initially created for David the Coolman to learn using Raspi & Linux during the covid-19 crisis.
+This introduction was initially created for David the Coolman to learn using Raspi & Linux during the covid-19 crisis.
+It was then extended with other topics that came up.

 ## Table of Contents